 The Finnish Pilates Association, established in 2004, is a non-profit association that aims to promote the Pilates method and functions as the main vocational association for Pilates instructors in Finland.
 The Finnish Pilates Association also keeps a registry of Pilates instructors, who have completed a certified Pilates training.
 The list of our members can be found here.

-The Finnish Pilates association also provides two annual training workshops, in order to facilitate and support the on-going professional development of our members.
-Please note, that these workshops are open to everyone interested about Pilates, also to non-members.
+The Finnish Pilates association typically provides two annual training workshops, in order to facilitate and support the on-going professional development of our members.
+In addition, we organise monthly online classes, which are free of charge for our members.

 The minimum criteria to qualify as a professional member are: